oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-cloud-links-plsql/consume-share/consume-share.md

     ![Check the available providers](images/available-providers.png)

+    >**Note:** If the above query doesn't show the published data share, wait for a few more minutes until the publishing process is completed, and then run the query again.

 6. Copy the value for the **`provider_name`** entry that starts with **`live_share_provider`**.
 You will need this value in the next task.
 Click the **eye** icon.
 The **`provider_name`** value is displayed.

     ![Copy the sharing id value](images/copy-provider-name.png)